CarsonCase/CLAI/README.md

 # CLAI
 ### AI in the CLI

-Very simply, CLAI is a program to inject Chat GPT directly into your linux command line!
+CLAI is a program to inject Chat GPT directly into your linux command line!
 Here's a few examples of convinient uses:

 ### Answer Questions
 ```